INTRODUCTION TO THE JUSTICE STUDIES INTERNSHIP

 You can also check out our Frequent Asked Questions webpage to find answers to all your questions, including how to get started in finding an internship.

-For a list of justice studies related organization that provide internships, please visit our Internship Opportunities webpage.
+For a list of justice studies related organization that provide internships, please visit our Internship Opportunities webpage and/or the University's Internship Opportunities webpage.
+You can also search SJSU Handshake for internships.

 CURRENT INTERN STUDENTS